 There is now 600,000 gallons of water available for the local wildlife – and the dam wall is sound.
 Now that the place is no longer a livestock grazing block, there are also plants growing on the repaired section that will help to stabilize it further.
 The bulldozer’s disturbance of the surrounding hard ground also gave way for new plant life.

-The time I would have spent on a manual repair was also used towards some other aspects of my green goals for the block, such as weed control.
+The time I would have spent on a manual repair I used towards some other aspects of my green goals for the block, such as weed control.

 - Using cloth diapers usually, but having a pack of disposable diapers for your baby for emergencies.